vxj9800/mae3185Notes/appnA/sec01/armToolchain.md

     ```bash
     $ /usr/sbin/softwareupdate --install-rosetta --agree-to-license
     ```
 - Install 'Xcode Command Line Tools' and 'Homebrew' by entering following command in the terminal.
-You may be prompted to provide password and press enter some point.
+The system may ask you to type your password and press <kbd>↩&#160;Return</kbd> at some point.
     ```bash
     $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
     ```